TaalVerena/cuppa-cake/README.md

     - Review a Product
     - Edit a Review
     - Delete a Review
-4. Shopping Cart & Checkout
+4. Shopping Bag & Checkout
-    - Add to Cart
+    - Add to Bag
-    - View Shopping Cart
+    - View Shopping Bag
-    - Remove from Cart
+    - Remove from Bag
     - Adjust Quantity
     - Proceed to Checkout
     - Enter Shipping Information